• Skip to primary navigation

 Jump to Recipe

-Hawaiian sandwiches are easy to assemble using Hawaiian sweet rolls, sliced ham and Swiss cheese.
-The ham and cheese sliders are baked until warm with a brush of a poppy seed butter topping.
+Hawaiian rolls sliders are easy to assemble using Hawaiian sweet rolls, deli ham and Swiss cheese.
+These savory sandwiches are baked until warm with a brush of a poppy seed butter mixture.

-These Hawaiian roll sliders are one of my favorite appetizers to eat at a party.
-Every get-together that has food, I always hope to find ham sliders on the table somewhere.
-BUT, we also eat these as a meal!
+These Hawaiian roll sliders are a classic party appetizer.
+Every game day gathering, I always hope to find ham sliders on the table somewhere.
+BUT, we also eat these as an easy weeknight dinner!

 buttery baked hawaiian sandwich in pan